Frank Wu (journalist): Control Yuan

 In 2008, Wu relinquished an Australian visa to accept a nomination to the Control Yuan.
 While serving on the Control Yuan, Wu led investigations into the construction of an airstrip on Taiping Island, a development project near the Zhaoping railway station, and the selection of Public Television Service board members.
 He supported a 2009 Control Yuan motion against the Department of Health, after restaurants were found to be using the same cooking oil for a week.

 In October 2013, Wu aided a Control Yuan investigation into the September 2013 power struggle, former justice minister Tseng Yung-fu, and prosecutor-general Huang Shih-ming, which also later affected Taiwan High Prosecutors’ Office head prosecutor Chen Shou-huang.
 In January 2014, an impeachment measure against Huang and supported by Wu was split 6–6.

 After his six-year tenure ended, Wu was not renominated for a second term.

 Straits Exchange Foundation

 In October 2024, Wu was appointed chairman of the Straits Exchange Foundation.
 On 4 November 2024, he formally succeeded acting chair Rock Hsu, who had served since the resignation of Cheng Wen-tsan in July 2024.
+On 18 December 2025, Wu announced that his resignation from the Straits Exchange Foundation would be effective at year’s end.